fredfeng/CS292C/hw2/HW2.md

-In this assignment, you need to complete the missing pieces in the DPLL algorithm for solving boolean formulars:
+In this assignment, you need to complete the missing pieces in the DPLL algorithm for solving CNF formulars:
 ```
 (define (dpll f)
   (define g (??? f))